 Defining the Slow Travel Mindset: It’s More Than Just Pace

-It is not mass tourism—no five cities in five days blur.
-It is one café, one park bench, one conversation that lingers like strong espresso.
+It’s not mass tourism, no five cities in five days blur.
+One café.
+One park bench.
+One conversation that lingers like strong espresso.

 Core pillars include: